Murdock135/personal_Knowledge_library-pkm-/Topics/Docker/main.md

 ```
 Now, what did I mean by "we can move the directory that is meant to hold this ..."? where is this so called directory?
 This is inside the corresponding `RUN` layer's temporary file system (as you know, these temporary file systems are unioned into a "Union File System", which you don't need to understand but if you have OCD, find resources to read about them in [[Union file system]]).

+# Next Steps
+You can follow multiple learning routes from here.
+- You can learn about using Docker compose to make multiple *services* and/or containers work together.
+- You can learn to use [Docker Bake](https://docs.docker.com/build/bake/)
 # References
 - https://docs.docker.com/build/cache/optimize/#use-cache-mounts
 - [Difference between --cache-to/from and --mount type=cache in docker buildx build](https://stackoverflow.com/questions/76351391/difference-between-cache-to-from-and-mount-type-cache-in-docker-buildx-build/76351422#76351422)